Persie0/Fronius-Solar-Monitor/Readme.md

 ### Example API Request

-To manually check your system's status, enter in your browser:
+To verify connectivity with your Fronius inverter, you can test the API endpoint directly in your web browser:
+(Replace *192.168.1.131* with your inverter's IP)
 ```
 http://192.168.1.131/solar_api/v1/GetPowerFlowRealtimeData.fcgi
 ```

-(Replace with your inverter's IP)

 ### Sample API Response:

 ```json